 Decorators: Reinventing the Wheel#

 Hey everyone, welcome to another week of Camerons Corner!
-This is going to be my last post on decorators for a little while, so I wanted to take some time and expand on what packages you might see generators in and how I would implement them if I had to from scratch.
+This is going to be my last post on decorators for a little while, so I wanted to take some time and expand on what packages you might see decorators in and how I would implement them if I had to from scratch.
 In this post, I’m going to reinvent the wheel- that is you’ll see code I’ve written to replicate popular decorators from many third party packages.
 I am aiming to replicate only the core functionality of these decorator patterns in order to better highlight that these mechanisms are not something magical.
 There is real code underlying these patterns that enable unique design patterns.

 When writing these examples, I only looked at various documentation pages & examples that use these decorators.
 No source code was examined or copied.